Preemptive Scheduling

 RESTORE_ALL_REGISTERS /* Restore registers for the next thread. */

 mretThere are two differences.
-First, egos-2000 saves the registers on the operating system's stack which starts from 0x80200000.
-Specifically, the 128-byte region under 0x80200000 is used to save the registers, indicated by the li and addi instructions above.
-Since they modify register sp, the old value of sp is written to a CSR called mscratch and later read back in the SAVE_ALL_REGISTERS part, right before saving this value on the stack.
+First, egos-2000 saves the registers on the operating system's stack, which starts from 0x80200000.
+Specifically, the 128-byte region below 0x80200000 is used to save the registers, indicated by the li and addi instructions above.
+Since they modify the sp register, the old value of sp is written to a CSR called mscratch and later read back in the SAVE_ALL_REGISTERS part, right before saving its value on the stack.

 The second difference is that mret is used at the end of trap_entry instead of ret.
-In P1, threads need to explicitly call thread_yield which further calls ctx_switch, so the value of register ra saved on the stack by ctx_switch is an address in thread_yield.
+In P1, threads need to explicitly call thread_yield, which further calls ctx_switch, so the value of register ra saved on the stack by ctx_switch is an address in thread_yield.
 With this value of ra, ctx_switch can return to thread_yield simply by calling ret.
-In P2, threads are preempted by a timer interrupt instead of calling any function voluntarily.
+In P2, threads are preempted by a timer interrupt rather than voluntarily calling a yield function.
 Therefore, mepc and mret are used to save and restore the program counter.

-The kernel_entry highlighted above is defined in grass/kernel.c and it does 3 things:
+The kernel_entry highlighted above is in grass/kernel.c, and it does 3 things:

 Copy